igoralves1/grafana-docker-FW-SIMEMAP/README.md

 5. After instal choose `Create a Amazon Timestream Data Source`
 6. Choose a name to this connection - Note: It can have many connections
 7. Choose `default region`, `database`, `table`, `Measure`
-8. Click Save and Test the connection
+8. Click `Save & Test`
+   1. If all is good should get the message `Connection success`
+9. From now the Grafana environment is connected to AWS Timestream.

 [Amazon Timestream Plugin](https://grafana.com/grafana/plugins/grafana-timestream-datasource/)